rpreilley/batonrougecrimewatch/README.md

 <h3>Unsolved problems:</h3>

-<p>I wanted to give users the ability to search within a specific date range with a start and end date drop down menu.
-This way they could get more specific for the results.</p>
+<p>Give users the ability to search within a specific date range with a start and end date option.
+This way users could get more specific for the results.</p>
-<p>I would end up having a user login and maybe introduce Firebase as a database layer so users can save specific events to a list if they needed to re-visit them for details later on.</p>
+<p>Have a user login and maybe introduce Firebase as a database layer so users can save specific events to a list if they needed to re-visit them for details later on.</p>
+<p>Have modal email button generate crime details in body of email.</p>